CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 For a printout to be created, the required information must be transferred from the workstation to the printer.
 For copiers, this usually takes place internally between scanner unit and memory.
 An attacker could try to access the memory or listen to the information as it transmits to the printer.

-It should be ensured that the information is deleted from the cache after printing (see SYS.4.1.M5 * User Guidelines for Handling Printers, Copiers and Multifunction Devices * and * SYS.4.1.M3 Planning the Use of Printers, Copiers, and MFPs *).
-If you frequently print or copy information that requires more protection, remember that simple deletion is not enough to prevent deleted data from being restored (see OPS.1.18 Deleting and Deleting).
+It should be ensured that the information is erased from the cache after printing (see SYS.4.1.M5 * User Guidelines for Handling Printers, Copiers and Multifunction Devices * and * SYS.4.1.M3 Planning the Use of Printers, Copiers, and MFPs *).
+If you often print or copy information with a higher protection requirement, it is important to note that simple deletion is not sufficient to prevent deleted data being restored (see OPS.1.18 Deleting and Deleting).
 Some devices have mechanisms for * secure deletion *.
 This is a deletion function which additionally overwrites the data.
 If such a function exists, it must be activated.
 Otherwise, adequate alternative solutions must be found.

 Whenever possible, steps should be taken to make it harder for an attacker to physically access or expand the hard drives.
 To detect if an attempt was made to expand or manipulate the internal memory, the devices should be sealed.
 In general, printers, copiers and multifunction devices should be set up in such a way that no one can get at them unobserved.

-For added protection, it is recommended to store the information encrypted in the internal storage.
+For added protection, it is recommended that the information be stored encrypted in the internal memory.
 Many printers, copiers, and multifunction devices offer this feature.
 If the inserted device supports encrypted storage, this feature should be enabled.
 The communication between workstations, print servers and network printers is usually via a data network for which the same hazards as with other data connections must be observed.
 So that this communication can not be intercepted, therefore, the print jobs should be transmitted as encrypted as possible.

 Some print protocols, such as the LPR / LPD (Line Printer Remote / Line Printer Daemon) protocol, which is widely used in Unix systems, do not support encryption.
 The situation is similar in the case of SMB / CIFS (Server Message Block / Common Internet File System) under Windows.

-Therefore, a protocol such as Internet Printing Protocol (IPP) should be chosen, which supports encryption, such as TLS / SSL (Transport Layer Security / Secure Sockets Layer) in conjunction with IPP.
+Therefore, a protocol such as Internet Printing Protocol (IPP) should be chosen, which supports encryption, such as Transport Layer Security / Secure Sockets Layer (TLS) / SSL in conjunction with IPP.

 On Unix systems, for example, the Common Unix Printing System (CUPS) should be used, which uses the IPP protocol for newer versions in the default setting for communication between client and print server.
 With a corresponding configuration TLS / SSL can be activated.